ClickHouse/ClickHouse/docs/en/query_language/functions/introspection.md

 ## addressToLine {#addresstoline}

-Converts virtual memory address inside ClickHouse server process to the filename and the number of a string in ClickHouse source code, using the debug information installed by the `clickhouse-common-static-dbg` package.
+Converts virtual memory address inside ClickHouse server process to the filename and the line number in ClickHouse source code.

+If you use official ClickHouse packages, you need to install the `clickhouse-common-static-dbg` package.

 **Syntax**